Amzani/apidesk-sdk-test-def/docs/models/components/type.md

 # Type

-The classification or category of the contact, such as 'customer', 'supplier', or 'partner'.
-This optional field helps in segmenting contacts for targeted communication and reporting.
-Understanding the type of contact can influence how interactions are prioritized and managed within the CRM system.
+Specifies the category or role of the contact within the CRM, such as 'customer', 'vendor', or 'lead'.
+This optional field helps in organizing and filtering contacts based on their relationship to the business.
+Ensure the type aligns with predefined categories used in the CRM for consistency.

 ## Example Usage